 All our cells begin life as a stem cell.
 Stem cells can give rise to almost any cell around the body.
 As stem cells divide, they produce another copy of themselves, in addition to a specialist cell type such as a muscle or brain cell.
 In leukaemia, however, this process has gone wrong.
-Prof. Olaf Heidenreich, based at Newcastle University and the Princess Maxima Centre for Paediatric Oncology in Utrecht, leads a project formerly led by Prof. Josef Vormoor to study this process in acute lymphoblastic leukaemia (ALL), the most common and aggressive form of childhood leukaemia.
+Prof. Olaf Heidenreich, based at Newcastle University and the Princess Maxima Centre for Paediatric Oncology in Utrecht, leads a project formerly led by Prof. Josef Vormoor to study this process in acute lymphoblastic leukaemia (ALL).

 With the help of Prof. Vormoor, they have discovered that different faults can develop in stem cells depending on where they are located.
 This means that within one single person, there can be a whole host of slightly different leukaemia cells that respond differently to treatment.
 Prof. Heidenreich and his team are trying to identify the different genes involved in causing certain groups of cells to develop resistance to standard treatments.

 The team is also investigating the ‘self-destruct’ mechanism.
 This mechanism is normally activated in cells in response to irreparable damage or old age, but in cancer cells is often switched off, allowing the cells to grow and multiply unchecked.
 Prof. Heidenreich is studying whether different combinations of drugs that can switch on this self-destruct mechanism could be used to destroy leukaemia cells while leaving the healthy cells unharmed.
 As part of this work, they are developing a novel drug delivery approach that uses nanoparticles to interrupt a cancer cell’s ability to repair its DNA, forcing it to switch on its self-destruct mechanism.